michalprzybyla/hedera-cli/docs/output-schemas-guide.md

 # Output Schemas Guide

-This document describes the output schema system implemented according to ADR-003: Result-Oriented Command Handler Contract and CLI Output Control.
+This document describes the output schema system for command handlers and CLI output control.

 ## Overview